10 Caribbean Beaches to Walk

 1 Negril Beach, Jamaica

 There’s nowhere like Negril Beach - five uninterrupted, sunset-facing miles (not seven, as you’re always told) of superb sand, backed along almost its entire length by small hotels (just one or two large hotels at the top end) and restaurants and bars – walk it in the morning and return for entertainment in the afternoon – or of course the sunset.
-The sand can get quite narrow in places but it shelves off into beautifully swimmable, always calm water.
+The sand can get quite narrow in places but it shelves gradually into beautifully swimmable, always calm water.

 2 Seven Mile Beach, Grand Cayman